 James received dual Bachelor’s degrees in Architecture and Architectural Engineering from Kansas State University in 1995.
 After spending seven years in the industry, James joined Trivers in 2001 as an Architectural Designer.
 He became a licensed architect in 2004, a LEED Accredited Professional in 2007 and a Project Manager in 2012.
 In 2016, he was promoted to an Associate of the firm.
 A founding member of the Trivers Green Team, James manages the firm’s 2030 Commitment response, is lead author of the firm’s Sustainable Action Plan, and is involved in many of the firm’s LEED projects, including the first LEEDv4 renovation at Washington University.
 James is a charter member of the BuildingGreen Small Firm Sustainable Design Leaders Peer Network and the AIA St. Louis Chapter Committee on the Environment.
 James has presented on sustainable design topics at regional, national and international levels.

-James has served on the St. Louis Chapter AIA Board of Directors and previously served as the Missouri Gateway Chapter USGBC Program Committee Chair.
+James has served on the St. Louis Chapter AIA Board of Directors and previously served as the Missouri Gateway GBC Program Committee Chair.

-Joe is currently the Vice-President of Facilities Planning for the St. Louis Cardinals.
-He is responsible for the project management of capital improvement projects at Busch Stadium, which have totaled over $50 million since it opened in 2006.
+Joe is currently a Sustainability Consultant for St. Louis City SC.
+He previously served as the Vice-President of Facilities Planning for the St. Louis Cardinals, where he was responsible for the project management of capital improvement projects at Busch Stadium, totaling over $50 million since it opened in 2006.
 Joe has been a leading promoter of sustainability in the St. Louis area for over 10 years.
 He was one of the founders of the St. Louis Cardinals “4 A Greener Game” sustainability program in 2008.
-The Cardinals have been active participants in the St. Louis Green Business Challenge since its inception.

 Joe has been a featured speaker on sustainability for the Green Business Challenge, Resource Recycling National Conference and the Missouri Recycling Association.
 He currently serves as the Vice-President of the Board of Directors of the Stadium Managers Association and also serves on the Board of Directors of the Green Sports Alliance.
 Previously, as a member of the Stadium Operations Advisory Committee for Major League Baseball and Co-Chairman of the Sustainable Operations Sub-committee, Joe spearheaded the benchmarking of sustainable operations metrics for all MLB facilities and created the MLB Green Glove Award, which honors teams with the best recycling program.